-When organizing your assets, the top priority is to always follow the standards set by your organization, as this makes it easier for both yourself and other editors to find already uploaded assets.
-Following a standard lets editors search for assets, instead of having to browse for them.
-Make sure your standards are documented where all editors can access them.
+When organizing your assets, the top priority is to follow the standards set by your organization, as this makes it easier for you and other editors to find already uploaded assets.
+Following a standard lets editors search for assets instead of having to browse for them.
+Make sure your standards are documented so that editors can access them.

-If you are free to set your own standards, here are some tips on how to best organize your assets.
+If you can set your own standards, here are some tips on organizing your assets.
 Do the best you can from the start, with input from others as needed.
 But remember that you can modify how blocks and media files are organized in the future should the need arise.
 It will not be done without effort, but perhaps with less pain than you anticipate.

 Where to store your assets?

-It is critical that the folder structure is simple and intuitive so that editors can find what they are looking for.
+The folder structure must be simple and intuitive for editors to find what they want.

 Global or local folder

-You can store assets in three containers, each can contain any numbers of folders.
+You can store assets in three containers, each containing any number of folders.
 These containers are called For All Sites, For This Site, and For This Page (For This Block, if you are on a block and not a page).
 Read more about these containers in the Folders topic.

 - Store your assets in a global folder (that is, For All Sites or For This Site) if they should be available for use in multiple places.
 Logos, icons, and teaser blocks are often used in several places and so are often stored in global folders.

-- Store assets in a local folder (For This Page/For This Block) if they should only be used in one place.
-Images related to news, campaigns, events and so on are often just used once and can be stored in a local folder.
+- Store assets in a local folder (For This Page or For This Block) if they should only be used in one place.
+Images related to news, campaigns, events, and so on are often just used once and can be stored in a local folder.

-Uploaded assets can either be automatically published or required to be reviewed and published separately from the upload process.
-See Publishing media for more information on this setting.
+Uploaded assets can be automatically published or required to be reviewed and published separately from the upload process.

-These naming guidelines apply to both folder names and names of individual assets, such as block names.
+These naming guidelines apply to folder names and names of individual assets, such as block names.

-Start off with general area folders and add sub folders with increasing levels of detail, for example, Products/Alloy Fashion/Campaigns/Womens/2-for-1/teaser_images.
+Start off with general area folders and add sub-folders with increasing levels of detail, for example,

 Folders and assets are sorted in this order in the assets pane: